 The Sliders Section

 - Some sliders have a Blue Bone icon on their left side.
-This indicates the slider affects the bones (bone sliders).
+This indicates the slider affects the Basic SL deform bones (bone sliders).

 - Some sliders have an Orange Bone icon on their left side.
-This indicates the sliders affects a fitted Mesh bone (Collision Volume bone)
+This indicates the sliders affect fitted Mesh bones (Collision Volume bones)

 - Sliders with no icon on the left side affect only the System Character mesh (Morph sliders).
 They have no influence on your Custom Meshes.

-The green dots (icons) on the right side of the sliders appear when the slider value has been changed.
-Click on these icons to reset the corresponding Slider Value to its default (Then also the icon disappears)
+The green dots (icons) on the right side of the sliders appear when the slider value has been changed from its default value.
+Click on these green dots to reset the corresponding Slider Value to its default (Then also the icon disappears)

-- Sliders with a purple colored Bone Icon on their left side indicates the sliders affect the new Bento bones.
-But note: Some Bone sliders and Collision Bone Sliders also affect the Bento bones.
+- Sliders with a purple colored Bone Icon on their left side indicates the sliders affect the Extended deform bones.
+But note: Some sliders affect more than one bone type.
 This is not indicated in the Avastar Appearance Settings.
 But please take a look at the Bone-Slider map (see next section).